MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 # [Azure Container Registry](#tab/azure)

+::: moniker range="azure-devops"
 Choose the Azure Container Registry option under [Docker registry service connection](../../library/service-endpoints.md#azure-container-registry) and provide the information required by the authentication method you choose.

-::: moniker range="azure-devops"

 You can also create your pipeline using the Docker template to build and push an image to Azure Container Registry.
 This template automatically creates a service connection and a YAML pipeline for you.
 For more information, see [Use Docker YAML to build and push images to Azure Container Registry](./acr-template.md).

+::: moniker-end

+::: moniker range="< azure-devops"

+Pushing a Docker image to Azure Container Registry isn't supported in Azure DevOps Server.

 ::: moniker-end